LeaderNess · IFS Inner Work

 Emergency Blocker • Avoidance

-Core wound: body too dangerous to inhabit — mind as the only safe place
+What drives it: body too dangerous to inhabit — mind as the only safe place

 “I stay in my head constantly.
 It’s safer than landing in a body that doesn’t feel safe.”